ryanyychen/cse156-final-project/README.md

 ### Initializing the Qdrant database
 - Put all `txt` files you wish to add as context in the `documents` directory.
 - Then run the cell titled `Main` to process all files and upload them to the vector database.
+- You may change `recreate=False` if you already have all documents uploaded to the vector database.
+In this case, make sure to also comment out the loop which uploads all of the files in `documents`.

 ### Querying the Qdrant database
 - You can change the query by editing the string